Martin-ITT/MS3-Code_Institute/Readme.md

 As mentioned the project contains consistent navbar and a footer.
 The Navbar is responsive supported with nice slide-out feature on smaller screens using Materialize framework.
 Using Python code navbar links change based on active session when user or admin is logged in.
 This funcionality is also implemented in footer on a right side where logged in user name is displayed.
 The year in Copyright section is automaticaly updated using JQuery code.
 There is also Back to top button on each page if user scrolls down more than 300 px.

 If an internal or server error occurs, special page is returned with a flash message explaining something went worng or content can't be found.
-This can happen if no user is logged in and tries to access a site which can be only accessed by logged user.
+This can happen if no user is logged in and tries to access a site which can be only accessed by logged user or page is not available any more.
 This is added security feature checking session status.
 More details about the error can be obtained when clicking the error status bar.

 The index page displays nice hero image and a current date.
 A quote of the day is generated based on the day of the month.

 When Random Quote link is clicked a random number is generated.
 This is matched with loop index of quotes to display only one random quote.

 All Quotes page contains a search bar, sort by funcion and quote cards.
 User can search in both latin and english version of text as only these are indexed.
 Minimum of three characters must be provided.
 Quotes can be sort alphabeticaly, by rating or by newest.
 Quotes are displayed on cards.
 Each quote card reads latin and english text, author name and user name who added quote to database.
 If author is in Authors collection, a portrait is displayed.
 Offensive language is censored using flask_censor.
 There is a favourite section at the bottom of the card.
 The left icon provides a link to log in page when no user is logged in.
-This change to add to / remove from favourites when user is logged in.
+This changes to add to / remove from favourites when user is logged in.
 Hearth icon changes from white to red if user liked the quote.
 The right icon displays number of people who liked this quote.

 User can create account on register page providing a user name, password which needs to be confirmed and an email address.
 These inputs are validated using WTForms library.
 For enhanced security stored password is encrypted using Werkzeug security library.
 An extra login button is added for convenient login from registration page.

 Registered user can gain access on Log In page.
 User name and password is required.
-Flash messages are used to display certain messages - eg user Log In or Log Out.
-Again there is extra button which brings user to register page if needed.
+Flash messages are used to display certain messages - e.g. user Log In or Log Out.
+Again, there is extra button which brings user to register page if needed.

 CRUD funcionality is implemented on My Quotes page.
 User can add new quote, edit or delete quote which was added already.
 To add new quote, latin text, english text and author name is required.
 Convenient feature is added when user wants to change the quote previous text is displayed for easier editing.
 When deleting qoute, user is prompted to confirm if they realy wants to delete that quote.